-It was a wind swept night when I went on a preview of the festival, all the lanterns were made in China and shipped over.
+It was a windswept night when I went on a press preview of the festival, all the lanterns were made in China and shipped over.
 On February 8th it is the start of the Chinese lunar year.
 This year it is the year of the monkey with quite a few monkey lanterns on the festival trail.

-The trail takes around 75 minutes but for photographers it might be a little longer as there is so many things to take pictures of.
+The trail takes around 75 minutes but for photographers, it might be a little longer as there are so many things to take pictures of.
 It took me 3 hours to go round!!!

-There are spectacular herds of animals from pandas to zebras and to reindeer’s.
+There are spectacular herds of animals from pandas to zebras and to reindeer.

 There are over 56,000 LEDs used in the festival and the lanterns range from the small to the massive temples.

-The festival is open to the public from the 3rd February till the 6th March 2016.
+The festival is open to the public from the 3rd of February till the 6th of March 2016.

-After the Luminere in London last month this should be another light extravaganza one for all to enjoy.
+After the Lumiere in London last month this should be another light extravaganza one for all to enjoy.
 Highly recommended.

 The lantern festival is a Chinese tradition with a rich 2000 year history.
 It is where families gather for the start of the lunar new year.

 The easiest way is via public transport.
 I went via Gunnersbury train station and walked to Chiswick town hall.
-From there taking a bus (E3) to Chiswick gardens.
+From there take a bus (E3) to Chiswick gardens.